Terms & Conditions of Sales

 2. Presentation of The House of Eyres:

-La Maison des Eyres is a guest house set up in an old farm typical of the Pays du Bas Adour, in a rural setting, in a preserved natural environment.
+La Maison des Eyres is a guest house set in an old farmhouse typical of the Pays du Bas Adour, in a rural setting, in a preserved natural environment.

 Completely renovated, it houses under its large roof 3 gîtes (for 2, 4 or 6 people) and 2 guest rooms (2 and 4 people) with authentic charm, as well as the owners' accommodation.